rickhowe/sample/README.md

 To compare partially everywhere in buffers, this plugin provides two groups of commands, which are alternative to vim original `:diffthis`, `:diffoff`, and `:diffupdate`.
 One is for which allows to select a range of lines to be compared in diff mode.
-Another is for which allows to select a visual area to be compared in non-diff normal mode.
+Another is for which allows to select the Visual area to be compared in non-diff normal mode.
 Both work independently in a tab page.

 Do not use vim original diff commands together with this plugin's ones to prevent any errors and troubles.